 |Occupation||Senior Pastor and Prophet|

-Emmanuel Makandiwa is a popular and controversial self proclaimed prophet who founded an interdenominational church in 2008 which later became a fully functional church in 2010.
-He was formally pastor in the Apostolic Faith Mission in Zimbabwe (AFM) Church.
-Makandiwa has hogged the media's limelight with his controversial miracles ranging from manhood enlargement to changing people's HIV statuses as well as causing the birth of baby three day old pregnancy.
+Emmanuel Makandiwa is a popular self proclaimed prophet who founded an interdenominational church in 2008 which later became a fully functional church in 2010.
+He was formerly pastor in the Apostolic Faith Mission in Zimbabwe (AFM) Church.
+Makandiwa has been in the media limelight with his controversial miracles ranging from manhood enlargement to changing people's HIV statuses as well as causing the birth of baby three day old pregnancy.
 He became the first person to fill up the National Sports Stadium in April 2011.

 - 1 Background